alesk/cv/README.md

 ---

-When first encountered with a personal computer in 1982 at the age of 10, I felt instantly this wonderful invetion of a human mind will strongly influence my life.
-During the years this enchantment at the first sight turned into a [long lasting passion](http://en.wikipedia.org/wiki/Ikigai).
+When first encountered with a personal computer in 1982 at the age of 10, I felt instantly this wonderful invetion of human mind will strongly influence my life.
+Later this enchantment at the first sight turned into a [long lasting passion](http://en.wikipedia.org/wiki/Ikigai).

 During the 18 years of my dynamic professional career I developed a strong aversion against